-Find out what the benefits of hydrogen energy are and how the EU wants to make the most of it to support the green transition.
+Find out what the benefits of hydrogen energy are and how the EU wants to make the most of this alternative fuel to support the green transition.

 Clean energy: essential for a climate-neutral Europe

 On the road to a climate-neutral Europe and a cleaner planet, it is essential to revamp the overall energy supply and create a fully integrated energy system under the European Green Deal, The EU economy’s green transition should be combined with access to clean, affordable and secure energy for businesses and consumers.

 The EU faces a challenge as its energy production and consumption are still responsible for a large share of the greenhouse gases emitted by the bloc and the EU remains dependent on energy imports , mainly oil and gas.